 A new law that holds individuals criminally and civilly responsible for hosting or allowing an unruly event or social gathering where alcohol is served or consumed, and where any two or more violations occur.
-Note: there is no limit on the number of guests that have to be at a party for the hosts to be subject to the ordinance.
+There is no minimum on the number of guests who have to be at a party for the hosts to be subject to the ordinance.